Monday, December 31, 2018

 The New Apostolic Reformation is purportedly working to bring the kingdom of God to earth.
 It is also responsible for a large proportion of the church growth in Africa, Asia, and Latin America.
 It has even infiltrated denominations, with the Assemblies of God in Australia being a prime example.
 In summary, the mission of various "apostolic networks" extends far beyond the preaching of the gospel and making disciples.
 Succinctly stated, it is claimed that Jesus Christ instituted a "five-fold ministry," which is a neo-charismatic belief that all five offices mentioned in Ephesians 4:11-15 remain operative in contemporary Christianity.

-Nobody today can rightly claim to be an apostle, as is evidenced by looking at the qualifications necessary for one to obtain such an office.
+Nobody today can rightly claim to be an apostle, as evidenced by looking at the qualifications necessary for one to obtain such a position.
 In order to qualify as an apostle, a person would have to be a direct eyewitness to the resurrected Christ (Acts 1:21-23; 1 Corinthians 9:1).
 In order to qualify as an apostle, a person would have been personally instructed by Christ (Luke 24:45; John 14:26; 16:13-14; Acts 1:2).
 Paul said he was the last appointed apostle (1 Corinthians 15:8).
 Therefore, this criterion is impossible to fulfill in modern times.
 Nobody wields the same authority today.
 Unlike the ministry of Christ and the twelve apostles, there are no verifiable miraculous accounts giving credence to the self-proclaimed apostles and prophets of this movement.
-Also, the prophetic utterances given are always vague, subject to reinterpretation.
+Further, the prophetic utterances given are always vague, subject to reinterpretation.
 Those who believe in the restoration of the five-fold ministry tend to teach that the so-called prophets and apostles deserve unquestioning acceptance, which is inconsistent with scriptural principles (Acts 17:11-12; 1 Thessalonians 5:21; Galatians 1:8-9).

-Deuteronomy 13:1-5 and 18:21-22 lay out guidelines as to how to examine self-proclaimed prophets:
+In addition, Deuteronomy 13:1-5 and 18:21-22 lay out guidelines as to how to examine self-proclaimed prophets:

 1.)
 If an utterance does not come to pass, then the person who gave it is a false prophet.
 Even if someone can perform miracles, that does not necessarily mean he is approved by God.
 If a person's predictions come true only sometimes, then that also makes him a false prophet.
 People with a God-given message are always proven correct.